APEX gives you a lot of power and flexibility with its built in wizards. They are very good at

 By altering the item type we can make the form more compact, as well as easier to use for the

 end user.
 We have a variety of options available to us, from radio groups, to check boxes, to

 select lists, as well as others.
 An empty field is not always the best way to get information.

 We discuss the Label Templates, but make no changes in this tutorial.
 Any label can be altered

 by it’s template setting, as well as other options.
 One thing of some confusion is the

 difference between the templates ‘optional label with help’ and ‘required label with help’.
 The

 main difference is that the Required Label option puts a small yellow asterik next to the label.

-The number and type of label templates availible vary based on which theme you selceted for the
+The number and type of label templates available vary based on which theme you selected for the